Mallory Stewart

-Mallory A. Stewart is an American attorney who serves as the Assistant Secretary of State for Arms Control, Verification, and Compliance.
+Mallory A. Stewart is an American attorney who had served as the Assistant Secretary of State for Arms Control, Verification, and Compliance.

 Early life and education

 Stewart obtained a Bachelor of Arts degree from Harvard College and a Juris Doctor from Stanford Law School.

 Career

 Starting in 2002, Stewart served as an attorney in the Legal Advisor's Office and the principal deputy assistant secretary of state for emerging security challenges and defense policy.
 Stewart also worked as an attorney in the Iran-U.S. claims Tribunal in the office of claims and investment disputes.

 Outside of government Stewart was an adjunct assistant professor for foreign service at Georgetown University, a non-resident fellow at the Stimson Center, and a manager at Sandia National Laboratories.

 Biden administration

 Stewart was appointed as a senior director of the United States National Security Council and special assistant to the president in the Biden administration on January 20, 2021, and served in this position until April 2022, when she assumed duties as assistant secretary of state.